casper-network/casper-sidecar/resources/ETC_README.md

 max_requests_per_second = 1
 ```

-This information determines configuration for the Sidecar's `admin_server`.
-It is optional - if this section of configuration isn't specified then sidecar will not start an admin server.

-* `port` - The port for accessing the sidecar's `admin_server`.
+* `port` - The port for accessing the Sidecar's admin REST server.
-* `max_concurrent_requests` - The maximum total number of simultaneous requests that can be made to the REST server.
+* `max_concurrent_requests` - The maximum total number of simultaneous requests that can be sent to the admin server.
-* `max_requests_per_second` - The maximum total number of requests that can be made per second.
+* `max_requests_per_second` - The maximum total number of requests that can be sent per second to the admin server.

 ## Running the Event Sidecar